h1n054ur/3CX-Whatsapp-Initiate-Convo/README.md

 **This setup uses:**

 - **Two Facebook Developer Apps**
-  - App A: used by 3CX (handles replies, regular setup by directly linking meta to 3cx - Don't use the Twilio Whatsapp API!!)
+  - App A: used by 3CX (handles replies, regular setup by directly linking Meta to 3CX — _Don't use the Twilio WhatsApp API!_)
   - App B: used for outbound API calls (initiates messages)

 - **Two Twilio Numbers**